automatic-ripping-machine/automatic-ripping-machine/arm_wiki/docker.md

     -v "<path_to_media_folder>:/home/arm/media" \
     -v "<path_to_config_folder>:/etc/arm/config" \
 ```
 These create volumes.
 What are volumes?
 They are easily accessible locations on your computer where you can access, delete, and change files that are accessible by the A.R.M. docker container.
-They are also persistent, meaning that you can delete the docker image as many times as you want (probably to update your version of arm described in the (Updating docker image)[#updating-docker-image] section above) without losing the contents of the volumes, as long as you rebuild the docker container (by re-running the `start_arm_container.sh` script) with these same volumes your previous settings, logs, database entries and completed rips will be there.
+They are also persistent, meaning that you can delete the docker image as many times as you want (probably to update your version of arm described in the [Updating docker image](#updating-docker-image) section above) without losing the contents of the volumes, as long as you rebuild the docker container (by re-running the `start_arm_container.sh` script) with these same volumes your previous settings, logs, database entries and completed rips will be there.

 ### Explaining the different parts of the volume options